Meet Jordan North - I'm A Celebrity 2020 contestant and Radio 1 DJ

 Meet Jordan North – I’m A Celebrity 2020 contestant and Radio 1 DJ

-It’s only a matter of days before we see the I’m A Celebrity 2020 line-up enter the historic Gwrych Castle in North Wales – the new I’m A Celebrity filming location for series 20.
+It’s been a few days since the I’m A Celebrity 2020 line-up entered the historic Gwrych Castle in North Wales – the new I’m A Celebrity filming location for series 20, and already things are getting heated, especially for Jordan North.

-So far 10 celebrities have been confirmed.
-And from an Olympic sprinter to a few soap stars, it’s looking like this year is going to be an interesting bunch!
+The Radio 1 DJ was announced as one of the contestants on I’m A Celebrity 2020 on A Jungle Story, which looked back over the past 19 seasons of the hit ITV show, and he’s made quite the impression.

-One of the contestants joining I’m A Celebrity 2020 is radio DJ Jordan North, who is best known for hosting shows on BBC Radio 1.
+On the first night, he vomited at the top of a cliff at the mere thought of having to abseil down it.
+And he almost had a breakdown when he took on the Viper Vault challenge with Shane Richie.

-This year, North will be swapping the DJ decks for possibly some creepy crawlies.
+So, will North be able to cope in the camp?
+Or will will he be sent right back to his Radio 1 booth without nothing but a bad taste in his mouth and a few ant bites?

-So does he have what it takes to be crowned the King of the Castle?
-Or will he be sent right back to his Radio 1 booth without nothing but a bad taste in his mouth a few ant bites?
+Judging by his current performance, it’s looking more like the latter.
+However, there’s still time with the I’m A Celebrity 2020 Final weeks away.

 Who is Jordan North?